 Who would be your dream co-star and is there anything on TV you’re currently watching which you would love to get cast in?

 James McAvoy.
-I have seen him in the theatre but I also think his film work is brilliant.
+I have seen him in theatre but I also think his film work is brilliant.
 I would love to be in anything written by Ricky Gervais and Stephen Merchant.
 It’s so funny and tragic at the same time.
 I’m watching The Office again at the moment.

 How did you get involved with Holby City?